-- 3.24 From the minerals survey for the 2014 calendar year, it can be seen that in Cumbria, including the Lake District National Park, permitted reserves of all crushed rock9 aggregates at the end of the year were 137.06 Mt and the 10-year average annual sales were 3.25 Mt.
-This represents a landbank of 42.17 years, which would last until early 2057. - 3.23 Looking at reserves for limestone alone, used only for general aggregate use and not as high specification roadstone, on the basis of 10-year average sales figures, limestone has a landbank of 42.59 years, which would last until mid-2057.
-These figures also exclude limestone reserves for non-aggregate use, which are generally the high purity limestone that is used for industrial purposes. - 3.24 The collated sales figures for limestone also exclude non-aggregate uses; however, if sales of limestone used for non-aggregate purposes fluctuate in response to market changes, this could have an effect on the rate of decrease in aggregate reserves.
-Reported non-aggregate use limestone sales in 2014 were 27% of the total limestone crushed rock sales (2.59 Mt), whereas reserves allocated by operators for non-aggregate uses were only 5% of all limestone crushed rock reserves.
+3.25 From the minerals survey for the 2015 calendar year, it can be seen that in Cumbria, including the Lake District National Park, permitted reserves of all crushed rock11 aggregates at the end of the year were 144.63 Mt and the 10-year average annual sales were 3.21 Mt.
+This represents a landbank of 45.06 years, which would last until early 2060.

+- 3.26 Looking at reserves for limestone alone, used only for general aggregate use and not as high specification roadstone, on the basis of 10-year average sales figures, limestone has a landbank of 43.51 years, which would last until mid-2058.
+These figures also exclude limestone reserves for non-aggregate use, which are generally the high purity limestone that is used for industrial purposes. - 3.27 The collated sales figures for limestone also exclude non-aggregate uses; however, if sales of limestone used for non-aggregate purposes fluctuate in response to market changes, this could have an effect on the rate of decrease in aggregate reserves.
+Reported non-aggregate use limestone sales in 2015 were 18% of the total limestone crushed rock sales (3.08 Mt), whereas reserves allocated by operators for non-aggregate uses were only 5% of all limestone crushed rock reserves.
+The sales of limestone for industrial purposes has fallen since calendar year 2014, when it constituted 27% of the total limestone crushed rock sales; the percentage of reserves reported by operators to be allocated for non-aggregate purposes has stayed the same.